 36. In preparing the transferee company's financial statements, the assets and liabilities of the transferor company should be incorporated at their existing carrying amounts or, alternatively, the consideration should be allocated to individual identifiable assets and liabilities on the basis of their fair values at the date of amalgamation.
-The reserves (whether capital or revenue or arising on revaluation) of the transferor company, other than the statutory reserves, should not be included in the financial statements of the
+The reserves (whether capital or revenue or arising on revaluation) of the transferor company, other than the statutory reserves, should not be included in the financial statements of the transferee company except as stated in paragraph 39.

-- 37. Any excess of the amount of the consideration over the value of the net assets of the transferor company acquired by the transferee company should be recognised in the transferee company's financial statements as goodwill arising on amalgamation.
-If the amount of the consideration is lower than the value of the net assets acquired, the difference should be treated as Capital Reserve. - The goodwill arising on amalgamation should be amortised to income on a systematic basis over its useful life.
-The amortisation period should not exceed five years unless a somewhat longer period can be justified. - 39.
-Where the requirements of the relevant statute for recording the statutory reserves in the books of the transferee company are complied with, statutory reserves of the transferor company should be recorded in the financial statements of the transferee company.
-The corresponding debit should be given to a suitable account head (e.g., 'Amalgamation Adjustment Account') which should be disclosed as a part of 'miscellaneous expenditure' or other similar category in the balance sheet.
+37. Any excess of the amount of the consideration over the value of the net assets of the transferor company acquired by the transferee company should be recognised in the transferee company's financial statements as goodwill arising on amalgamation.
+If the amount of the consideration is lower than the value of the net assets acquired, the difference should be treated as Capital Reserve.

+38. The goodwill arising on amalgamation should be amortised to income on a systematic basis over its useful life.
+The amortisation period should not exceed five years unless a somewhat longer period can be justified.

+39. Where the requirements of the relevant statute for recording the statutory reserves in the books of the transferee company are complied with, statutory reserves of the transferor company should be recorded in the financial statements of the transferee company.
+The corresponding debit should be given to a suitable account head (e.g., 'Amalgamation Adjustment Reserve') which should be presented as a separate line item.
 When the identity of the statutory reserves is no longer required to be maintained, both the reserves and the aforesaid account should be reversed.